run-ai/docs/docs/Researcher/scheduling/fractions.md

 * Run:AI provides an additional flag to dynamically create the __specific__ MIG partition in NVIDIA terminology.
 As such, you can specify `--mig-profile 2g.10gb`.
 * In a single GPU cluster you have have some MIG nodes that are dynamically allocated and some that are not.

-For more details on Run:AI fractions see the [dynamic MIG quickstart] xx (../Walkthroughs/walkthrough-dynamic-mig.md).
+For more details on Run:AI fractions see the [dynamic MIG quickstart](../Walkthroughs/quickstart-mig.md).

 ### Setting up Dynamic MIG